 2. Shampoo

 Clarifying shampoo is similar to regular shampoo, except it is much more potent.
-This is made up of 80 to 90% water, just as a regular hair cleanser.
+This comprises 80 to 90% water, just as a regular hair cleanser.

-The active components, essentially heavy surfactants — soapy substances that assist your hair get rid of undesirable residue, grease, and pollutants – are the standout feature.
+The standout feature is the active components, essentially heavy surfactants—soapy substances that assist your hair in getting rid of undesirable residue, grease, and pollutants.

 In addition, remember that clarifying shampoo should only be used once or twice a week.
 It can be used in the same way as any other ordinary shampoo.